tbm/homepage/pages/debian/orion/qnap/ts-409/faq.md

 <h3>Is Debian on the QNAP TS-409 fully supported?</h3>

-Debian 9 (stretch) includes support for the QNAP TS-409 and TS-409U.
+Debian 9 (stretch) includes support for the QNAP TS-109.
+In Debian 10 (buster), support for the installer was dropped due to size constraints of the device.

-However, please note that Debian 9 will be the last release to support these devices.
+Please note that there are no plans to support this device in Debian 11 (bullseye).

 <h3>Is Debian on the TS-409 suited for people new to Linux?</h3>